The-TriLateral-Voice-TLV-Foundation/TLV-US-ENG/Legal/TLV-Trademark-Usage-Guidelines.md

 3. **TLV Logo** (if/when created - design mark)
 4. **Variations and derivatives** that could cause confusion

 **Status:** Trademark applications filed with USPTO.
 Common law rights claimed from first use.
-[UPDATE WHEN REGISTERED]

 ---